Art Journals

 You have never been before

 I normally don’t remember what emerges in this state, as it happens in a totally different dimension from rational thought and the place of being able to form memories, but a vivid image of the underneath of an octopus stuck with me.
 It was scary enough and surprising enough to switch my rational mind on for a couple of seconds.
-It always amuses me that they have a beak hidden away in the middle of their tentacles – the last thing you’d expect to find there.
+It always amuses me that octopuses have a beak hidden away in the middle of their tentacles – the last thing you’d expect to find there.

 I’m also reading about Yoga Nidra and the different brain wave states that it takes you through, as this is an interesting way of systematising and understanding this process.